Sale Banner

 Conclusion

-The pace of technology means we will of course see a rise in the number of jobs it replaces, but this will be a gradual affair and is unlikely to be all-consuming.
-We live in a world driven by commerce and people need to earn.
-Without jobs, there is no humanity, therefore if the robots really do take over, our place at work will simply have to evolve with them.
+The pace of technology means we will, of course, see a rise in the number of jobs it replaces, but this will be a gradual process and is unlikely to be all-consuming.
+In a world driven by commerce, people need to earn a living.
+Without jobs, there is no humanity.
+This is why, as robots take over certain tasks, training for employment will play a vital role in helping individuals adapt.
+Our roles in the workplace will simply evolve alongside technological advancements, ensuring that humanity and innovation coexist.